Lewis Island (Antarctica)

-Lewis Island is a small rocky island rising to 30 m, marking the east side of the entrance to Davis Bay in Antarctica.
+Lewis Island is a small rocky island rising to 30 m, marking the east side of the entrance to Davis Bay in Antarctica, with Anton Island 5 nmi to the south south-west.
 It was delineated from air photos taken by U.S. Navy Operation Highjump (1946–47) and named by the Advisory Committee on Antarctic Names for James B. Lewis, Passed Midshipman on the sloop Peacock of the U.S. Exploring Expedition (1838-42) under Charles Wilkes.